Tamhackti/Rakound-NG/docs/modules/computer.rst

 A csv file will be generated in "**exports**" directory.

-computer obsolete
+computer outdated
 -----------------
-This submodule finds all computers with obsolete OS.
+This submodule finds all computers with outdated OS.

 .. code-block:: none

-    🦝 > computer obsolete
+    🦝 > computer outdated

 computer laps
 -------------